A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Introduction

-As the volume of data sets is growing fast, there is an increasing demand for \emph{parallel} and \emph{sublinear} solutions to clustering problems.
-Our main contribution is a novel sparsification technique, where we turn an input graph of $n$ nodes and $m$ edges into a sparse representation of $\widetilde{O}(n)$ bits\footnote{The $\widetilde{O}(\cdot)$-notation hides polylogarithmic terms.}.
+As the volume of data sets is growing fast, there is an increasing demand for \emph{sublinear} solutions to clustering problems.
+Our main contribution is a novel sparsification technique, where we turn an input graph of $n$ nodes and $m$ edges into a sparse representation of $\widetilde{O}(n)$ bits\footnote{The $\widetilde{O}(f(n))$-notation hides polylogarithmic in $n$ terms.}.
 We show how to find a $(3 + \eps)$-approximate clustering of the \emph{original} graph by only processing the sparsified graph.
-This approach is appealing for many models of computation tailored for processing massive data sets such as semi-streaming and the massively parallel computation (\mpc) model, where the working space is much smaller than the size of the input graph.
+This approach is appealing for many models of computation tailored for processing massive data sets such as semi-streaming, where the working space is much smaller than the size of the input graph.
 We measure the space as \emph{words} of $O(\log n)$ bits, which is just enough to store an identifier of an edge.
-We now state our results and then, introduce the semi-streaming model and related work.
-We defer the \mpc model details to \Cref{sec: implementation-MPC}.
+We now state our main result and then, introduce the semi-streaming model and related work.

-\begin{theorem*}[Semi-streaming] There is a single-pass semi-streaming algorithm that obtains a $(3 + \eps)$-approximation to correlation clustering.
-The approximation guarantee holds in expectation.
-The algorithm works assuming an adaptive-order stream.
-By using a second pass, the guarantee also holds with high probability\footnote{An event holds with high probability, w.h.p., if it holds with probability at least $1 - n^{-c}$ for a desirably large constant $c \geq 1$.}. \end{theorem*}
+\begin{theorem*}[Main Theorem, informal version] There is a single-pass semi-streaming algorithm that obtains a $(3 + \eps)$-approximation to correlation clustering.
+The algorithm works even for dynamic streams.
+The approximation guarantee holds in expectation and with high probability\footnote{An event holds with high probability, w.h.p., if it holds with probability at least $1 - n^{-c}$ for a desirably large constant $c \geq 1$.}. \end{theorem*}

-\begin{theorem*}[Linear-space \mpc] There is an $O(1)$-round \mpc algorithm that obtains a $(3 + \eps)$-approximation to correlation clustering.
-The approximation guarantee is in expectation and with high probability.
-The algorithm requires $\widetilde{O}(n / \eps)$ words of space per machine and $\widetilde{O}(m + n/\eps)$ words of total space. \end{theorem*}